FNF-CNE-Devs/CodenameEngine/README.md

 Build instructions are below.
 Press TAB on the main menu to switch mods.

-Also, `lime test windows` uses the source assets folder instead of the export one for easier development.
+Also, `lime test` uses the source assets folder instead of the export one for easier development.

 ## Codename Engine